ibm-cloud-docs/cloud-infrastructure/monitoring-iaas.md

 The **Monitoring** tab is only visible if at least one monitor is configured.
 {: note}

-## Health dashboard for Classic infrastructure
+## Health dashboard for classic infrastructure
 {: #health-dashboard}

 With the health monitoring dashboard, you can see important stats about your environment that might need attention.
 From the health dashboard, you can quickly see the following information: